jcasimir/rembrandt/README.md

 # Rembrandt

-A tool for generating syntax-highlighted code, powered by Pygments.
+Rembrandt is a library for generating and caching syntax-highlighted code.
+Highlighting is powered by Pygments, either running locally or over a web API.
+Caching is handled either by Redis or the local file system.

 ## Installation